Locations:

 Can a Bartholin cyst keep coming back?

-Yes, there are some women who get recurring Bartholin cysts.
-Healthcare providers are not sure why this happens.
-Bartholin gland cysts are relatively easy to treat, but your healthcare provider may need more intense treatment for recurring cysts.
+Yes, there are some people who get recurring Bartholin cysts.
+Healthcare providers aren’t sure why this happens.
+Bartholin gland cysts are relatively easy to treat, but your healthcare provider may recommend a different approach if you get recurring Bartholin cysts.

 Living With